Anna-Bilicka-Hinteregger/Credit_Card_Fraud_Detection/README.md

 # 🕵️‍♀️ Credit Card Fraud Detection Model

+Hi!
+I’m transitioning into analytics and building portfolio projects to showcase my skills.
+This repo includes a fraud detection model, dashboard, and reproducible pipeline using Python and Power BI.
+Final report sheet coming soon — stay tuned!

-An imbalanced classification project using Python and Power BI to predict high-risk financial transactions.
+🔍 This is an imbalanced classification project focused on predicting high-risk financial transactions using Python and Power BI.

 ## 📄 Final Report
 [Download Full Executive Summary and Visuals](report/final_fraud_report.pdf)